Multifractal critical phase driven by coupling quasiperiodic systems to electromagnetic cavities: Results

 We now turn to examine the cavity-coupled case.
 For instance, Fig.\,\ref{Fig:spectrum}\,(b) displays the energy spectrum and the IPR behavior for fixed $\omega_{0} = 1$ and $\gamma = 0.15$, from which differences with respect to the no-cavity case are apparent.
 First, the electron band is broadened due to the contribution of photons, resulting in an almost continuous spectrum.
 Second, although we can find extended (localized) states for $g_{AA} \ll 2$ ($g_{AA} \gg 2$), the IPR behavior is quite noisy around $g_{AA} = 2$.
 This noise is enhanced or suppressed if the coupling $\gamma$ with the electromagnetic field is increased or reduced, respectively.
+At this point, a remark should be made.
+The broadening of the spectrum arises from the presence of different photon-number subspaces, denoted as $\hat{H}_{n,n}$ in Sec.\,\ref{subsection:model}.
+Each of these subspaces contains an effective copy of the AAH spectrum (with a small renormalization in the hopping integral), shifted by an energy $n \hbar \omega_0$.
+These subspaces are coupled by the transition terms $\hat{H}_{n,m}$ for $n \neq m$.
+Therefore, when the photon energy $\hbar \omega_0$ is smaller than the bare electronic bandwidth $W \approx 4t$, energy levels from different subspaces can become degenerate.
+Specifically, high-energy states in $\hat{H}_{n,n}$ may become degenerate with lower-energy states in $\hat{H}_{n+1,n+1}$ or $\hat{H}_{n+2,n+2}$.
+As these states have distinct energy-dependent physical properties (subsumed by their fractal dimensions), their coupling with the cavity may lead to different transport properties in comparison with the uncoupled states.
+Indeed, as it will be discussed later, there is a clear dependence on the physical properties with the choice of $\omega_{0}$.

-In order to further quantify these results, we analyze $\overline{\text{IPR}}$ (over the entire spectrum) for fixed $\omega_{0}=1$ and $\gamma = 0.05$, as displayed in Fig.\,\ref{Fig:Fig3}\,(a); the corresponding FSS analysis is shown in Fig.\,\ref{Fig:Fig3}(b).
-The picture that emerges is that despite being a small coupling, it suffices to displace the edge of the localized phase to $g_{AA} \approx 1.8$.
-This indicates that the critical point shifts due to the coupling with the cavity, in stark contrast to the standard (cavity-free) case.
-On the other hand, by examining $\text{IPR}_{min}$ and its FSS analysis, presented in Figs.\,\ref{Fig:Fig3}\,(c) and (d), respectively, we find a `critical' point at $g_{AA} = 2$, consistent with the standard AAH model [see, e.g., Figs.\,\ref{Fig:Fig2}\,(c) and (d)].
+In order to further quantify these results, we analyze $\overline{\text{IPR}}$ (averaged over energies $E \leq 6t$) for fixed $\omega_{0}=1$ and $\gamma = 0.10$, as displayed in Fig.\,\ref{Fig:Fig3}\,(a); the corresponding FSS analysis is shown in Fig.\,\ref{Fig:Fig3}(b).
+Similar results for the $\text{IPR}_{\rm typ}$ are presented in Figs.\,\ref{Fig:Fig3}\,(e) and (f).
+Since $\text{IPR}_{\rm typ}$ involves taking the logarithm of the IPR before averaging, it highlights the contribution of delocalized states when analyzing an inhomogeneous ensemble.
+This makes $\text{IPR}_{\rm typ}$ a more reliable indicator for estimating the localization transition; thus, hereafter we use it to determine the critical values.
+Despite this technical nuance, both the $\overline{\text{IPR}}$ and $\text{IPR}_{\rm typ}$ yield a consistent qualitative picture: the boundary of the localized phase shifts to $g_{AA} \approx 1.6$ for $\gamma = 0.10$.
+That is, the critical point shifts due to the coupling with the cavity, in stark contrast to the standard (cavity-free) case.